- EACEA Creative Europe Actions 2014-2020

 It contains practical guidelines on:

-- how to manage your project
+- Management of your project

 Please use the following templates when asking for a change (amendment) to: